mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_client.md

 After setting up the dependencies shown above in the Android project, you only need to rely on the AAR package and the jar package corresponding to the model script `quick_start_flclient.jar` to call APIs provided by federated learning.
 For details about how to call and run the APIs, see the API description of federated learning.

-## x86
+## Linux x86_64

 ### Building a Package

 - Configure the build environment.

     Currently, only the Linux build environment is supported.
-For details about how to configure the Linux build environment, click [here](https://www.mindspore.cn/lite/docs/en/master/use/build.html#linux).
+For details about how to configure the Linux build environment, click [here](https://www.mindspore.cn/lite/docs/en/master/use/build.html#linux-environment-compilation).

 - Build the x86-related architecture package in the mindspore home directory.